-The USB device allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.
+USB allows data exchange between your computer and a wide range of simultaneously accessible external Plug and Play peripherals.

-The system board is equipped with two onboard USB 3.0 ports (USB 0-1) and two onboard USB 2.0 ports (USB 2-3).
-The 10-pin connectors allow you to connect 4 additional USB 2.0/1.1 ports (USB 8-9/10-11).
+The system board is equipped with four onboard USB 3.0/2.0/1.1 ports (USB 0-3).
+The two 10-pin connectors allow you to connect 4 additional USB 2.0/1.1 ports (USB 4-7).
 The additional USB ports may be mounted on a card-edge bracket.
 Install the card-edge bracket to an available slot at the rear of the system chassis and then insert the USB port cables to a connector.

-Configure these onboard USB devices in the Advanced menu ("USB Configuration" submenu) of the BIOS.
-Refer to the chapter 3 for more information.
+Configure the onboard USB in the Advanced menu ("USB Configuration" submenu) of the BIOS.
+Refer to chapter 3 for more information.